thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-azure-ad-oauth.md

     ![]({{ site.baseurl }}/images/snow_req_api_perm.png)

-13. On the Request API permissions page, click the Delegated permissions box, and select the permission related to scope you defined in the application you want to grant to this client.
+13. On the Request API permissions page, click the **Delegated permissions** box, and select the permission related to scope you defined in the application you want to grant to this client.

 14. Click **Add permissions**.

     ![]({{ site.baseurl }}/images/snow_req_api_2_perm.png)

-15. Under Grant admin consent confirmation, click **Yes**.
+15. Under Configured permissions, click **Grant admin consent for Default Directory**, and then click **Yes** in the confirmation message.

     ![]({{ site.baseurl }}/images/snow_grant_admin.png)